GuttmanLab/chipdip-pipeline/README.md

        ```
        <!-- TODO: why are the DPM sequences in the config.txt file trimmed compared to dpm96.fasta? -->

-6. `format.txt`: Tab-delimited text file indicating which split-pool barcode tags are valid in which round of split-pool barcoding (i.e., at which positions in the barcoding string).
+6. <a name="format-txt">`format.txt`</a>: Tab-delimited text file indicating which split-pool barcode tags are valid in which round of split-pool barcoding (i.e., at which positions in the barcoding string).
    - `config.yaml` key to specify the path to this file: `format`
    - Used by: `scripts/python/split_dpm_bpm_fq.py` (Snakefile `rule split_bpm_dpm`)
    - Column 1 indicates the zero-indexed position of the barcode string where a tag can be found.